Categories of Alimony in Arizona

 If they are met and a spouse is granted alimony, they may find themselves with a permanent award, but often find themselves, instead, having a rehabilitative or temporary spousal maintenance award.
-As all of this can get confusing, the team at Hildebrand Law is here to ensure anyone who finds themselves in these situations is well-equipped to handle it.
+As all of this can get confusing, the team at Hildebrand Law, PC is here to ensure anyone who finds themselves in these situations is well-equipped to handle it.

 Here you will find a quick breakdown of the difference between permanent and temporary alimony and in what situations each will apply.
-If you find yourself facing any family law, divorce agreement, or child custody issues, be sure to trust the legal experts at Hildebrand Law for all of your litigation and legal counsel needs.
+If you find yourself facing any family law, divorce agreement, or child custody issues, be sure to trust the legal experts at Hildebrand Law, PC for all of your litigation and legal counsel needs.

 Far more uncommon nowadays, permanent alimony is almost exactly what the name entails.
 Usually the product of a long marriage or other impactful circumstances, permanent alimony is an award granted by the petitioning spouse in perpetuity.
 Until the spouse who is awarded the permanent alimony passes away, they will receive a monetary payment from their former spouse.
 This is highly uncommon, as the circumstances and life situations of each party involved seldom warrant this extreme option.

 Also known as “pendente lite” spousal maintenance, this type of alimony is the most common.
 When a spouse is found to be eligible for support, it is often because the circumstances of the marriage led to one spouse not having marketable job skills or such a long gap in their resume that finding a job is difficult.